-Newsflash: There is protein in most plant foods.
+Newsflash: There is protein in all foods.

 The highest sources of plant protein include beans, lentils, peas, tofu, nuts, seeds, and whole grains.
 Foods like rice and bean burritos, veggie chili, Thai curry, lentil shepherd’s pie, and chickpea omelets are some of my favorite meals that are packed with protein.